mk12/sicp/notes/lecture.md

 ### Recap

-- We wrote a program to differentiate expressions that had a highly stylized behaviour and structure.
+- We wrote a program to differentiate expressions that had a highly stylized behavior and structure.
 - We used quotation to represent symbolic math expressions.
 - Why did we have to translate the rules of differential calculus into the language of the computer?
 - Our program was a conditional dispatch on the type of the expression.